jonmjonm/AtlasIO.jl/README.md

         Some helper functions that are useful.
 Examples include summing elections, performing uniform swings and obtaining the node name to district mapping.
 See the file for full list and description.

 * Shapefiles_JSON Directory :
     This contains some election data and the adjacency data.
-Some files are in JSON files others are in ziped shapefiles.
+Some files are in JSON files and others are in zipped shapefiles.

 * PythonExamples Directory :
     This directory contains some examples of how to use the Atlas reader library.